yuelongyu/Lima-tango-python/doc/plugins/bpm.rst

-max_intensity           RO  DevDouble       Maximum intensity on the image. proj_x                  RO  DevLong         Array containing sum of all pixel´s intensity on axis x proj_y                  RO  DevLong         Same as proj_x but on y axis. fwhm_x                  RO  DevDouble       je sais plus fwhm_y                  RO  DevDouble       same as fwhm_x but on y axis. autoscale               RW  DevBoolean      Activate autoscale transformation on the image. (use min and max intensity on it in order to scale). lut_method              RW  DevString       Method used in the transformation of image. can be "LOG" or "LINEAR". color_map               RW  DevBoolean      Image in black and white(color_map=false), or use a color map to display colors based on intensity.
+max_intensity           RO  DevDouble       Maximum intensity on the image. proj_x                  RO  DevLong         Array containing sum of all pixel´s intensity on axis x proj_y                  RO  DevLong         Same as proj_x but on y axis. fwhm_x                  RO  DevDouble       Full width at half of maximum on the profil X. fwhm_y                  RO  DevDouble       same as fwhm_x but on y axis profil. autoscale               RW  DevBoolean      Activate autoscale transformation on the image. (use min and max intensity on it in order to scale). lut_method              RW  DevString       Method used in the transformation of image. can be "LOG" or "LINEAR". color_map               RW  DevBoolean      Image in black and white(color_map=false), or use a color map to display colors based on intensity.